Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 For student pilots, it’s a must-have.

-You will also learn what you must not do while controlling the airplane and why it is best to avoid doing so.
+You will also learn what you must not do while controlling the aeroplane and why it is best to avoid doing so.

 Beginner pilots, regardless of their intentions: